aitorcf/PointGroupNRG/README.md

     pkg> add <path_to_PointGroupNRG>

 The `pkg>` mode is entered by typing `]` in the `julia>` shell.
+If a new version is pulled from GitHub, for the changes to apply it is necessary to update the added PointGroupNRG package in the local project using

+    pkg> up

-Alternatively, the downloaded/cloned repository can be activated and instantiated:
+Instead of adding the package from a local project, the downloaded/cloned repository can be activated and
+instantiated:

     pkg> activate <path_to_PointGroupNRG>
     pkg> instantiate # only the first time